MatheusRich/matheusrich.github.io/_drafts/a-mindset-for-better-code.md

 ---
 layout: post
-title: 'A Mindset for Better Coding'
+title: 'A Mindset for Better Code'

 categories: refactoring quick-tip
 description: The key for better code is making it easy to delete.